-One night, returning home from work, he was certain that he heard the same pebble-crunching threat that had once blackened his dreams.
+One night, returning home from work, he was certain he heard the same pebble-crunching threat once blackening his dreams.
 He felt his spine contract and shivers run down his back.
 Without turning, he quickened his step, trouncing on the scattered slush.
 It was late, and the street seemed lonelier than usual, vast and wet, like a broad-backed hippo.
-He could swear that someone was at his back, breathing closely on his open neck.
-He stepped into his building, opening the door swiftly, automatically, making sure that it had closed, clicking the lock as he passed.
+He could swear someone was at his back, breathing closely on his open neck.
+He stepped into his building, opening the door swiftly, automatically, making sure it had closed, clicking the lock as he passed.
 In the elevator he gaped in fear at the reducing darkness pressed by the shutting door, and he imagined a thin, skeletal hand stopping his escape in the very last moment.
 God damn doors, so slow!
 I will die in here!
-But he made it up to his tenth floor condo, ensuring that the door was locked and bolted and that his alarm was on.
+But he made it up to his tenth floor condo, ensuring the door was locked and bolted and his alarm was on.
 Your face is like a billboard.
 You've had it up there for the world to see, and now someone has finally tracked you down.
 Perhaps an angry boyfriend, a slighted one-night-stand, a deranged lunatic...

-At that moment the entire city was a threatening conundrum, its spires like long, curving nails, its streets unpromising Greek rivers (the ones that split the living from the dead), and he wished he could somehow wash clean the last three years, put them back into an ordered, clean drawer, apt for closing.
+At that moment the entire city was a threatening conundrum, its spires like long, curving nails, its streets unpromising Greek rivers (the ones splitting the living from the dead), and he wished he could somehow wash clean the last three years, put them back into an ordered, clean drawer, apt for closing.
 In his terror he called up his old sweetheart in London, and receiving her answering machine, like some sobbing fool, he left a long, pleading message that went everywhere and absolutely nowhere.

 When she came back to her apartment the next day she was shocked to find a bumbling cry for help but could not decide what to do.
-He was to her a distant memory, and her life had changed so drastically that it was impossible to feel drawn, even slightly, to those endless nights of arguments that had somehow prevailed over all other moments she had shared with him.
+He was to her a distant memory, and her life had changed so drastically, it was impossible to feel drawn, even slightly, to those endless nights of arguments that had somehow prevailed over all other moments she had shared with him.
 Poor thing, he sounds awful.
 How can he still be in love with me?
 It's been over three years.
 Her roommate, a Japanese-Brit named Shizuka, did not share any of her sentimentality.
 With a wry sense of humour, ineffably tied to her doubled island heritage (because all islanders, no matter if from Albion or Honshu, share a rapier wit), she dismissed him as a fart from the past—and when she thought about Shizuka's little quip, she laughed not at him, but at how funny Shizuka's soft, British r's had made the word fart.
 She could not call him back.
 It was decided.
-He was obviously terribly in love with her, he had tried hard to get over her, and it was quite clear that even three years of palliative care could not help him bridge the gap that she had left in his life.
+He was obviously terribly in love with her, he had tried hard to get over her, and it was quite clear, even three years of palliative care could not help him bridge the gap she had left in his life.
 What would her call do but turn turbid his blackened soul?
 It was best to remain silent, a figment in his mind.

-She dreamed that night that he and she were again together, but not in Toronto, rather in Leads (she had visited that city only once, so it was quite strange that it would assume the foil of her fantasy), and that they had rented a small apartment overlooking the garment district.
+She dreamed that night he and she were again together, but not in Toronto, rather in Leads (she had visited that city only once, so it was quite strange it would assume the foil of her fantasy), and they had rented a small apartment overlooking the garment district.
 In the dream, she waited for him at home, and he arrived clad in a gray suit, announcing, I know, I know, I know, repeating this phrase until she begged him to stop.
 She hadn't a clue what he was speaking of, yet she felt menaced and penetrated.
 She sobbed on his shoulder, but he couldn't stop repeating those boring words, and the entire spectacle was unbearable.
 Awake, she ran to Shizuka's room to tell her of her horrible dream, only to find the slim woman perched on top of her computer chair, typing wildly on her keyboard.
 Quiet.
 I've got two blokes chatting with me and I really want to get them to ask me for my phone number.

 His mother was concerned.
-She suggested he take a long vacation, now that he was single again.
+She suggested he take a long vacation, now he was single again.
 His parents gladly paid for a cruise, and off he went.
 In Trinidad he rented a boat for Tobago, where he was told there were a few places he could kick back and relax.
 Happy to be able to shake off all the retired and married couples who had accosted him with their university-aged daughters, he got off at Pigeon Point and sat there for three days beside an old, fat German (who was in fact a naturalized Trinidadian, running a boat rental on the smaller island).
-Juergen was a bit shy of sixty and spoke English with a wonderful mix of German harmony and Caribbean pizzicato.
-He was quick to admit that he moved to Tobago after his failed marriage in Berlin, some thirty years ago.
+Juergen was a bit shy of 60 and spoke English with a wonderful mix of German harmony and Caribbean pizzicato.
+He was quick to admit he moved to Tobago after his failed marriage in Berlin, some 30 years ago.
 His ex-wife had cheated on him with his best friend and once caught, she was more than happy to announce that of the two sons they had together, one was likely the other man's.
-He was not shattered that day, far from it, yet he decided that he needed something new, nothing as trite as a new job or new friends, not even a new place.
+He was not shattered that day, far from it, yet he decided he needed something new, nothing as trite as a new job or new friends, not even a new place.
 Salvation lay not in things, he paraphrased Hesse, but in the acceptance of their mutability.
 He had to come to terms that some people reach a point in their lives when nothing can help them but the acceptance of their own insignificance.
 In Tobago, he was a nobody, a true nobody, far removed from Europe, where even his name and surname had given him a flag, a certain attitude, and to his interlocutors, a certain expectation of his sensibilities, of his soul.
 Total freedom was reached on a beach with countless, nameless tourists who seldom spoke to him and happy natives who did not care much for him.
-Every day, he was more and more himself, so much so that five years ago he had hosted, for the first time since the divorce, his ex-wife, his ex-friend, and his bastard sons.
+Every day, he was more and more himself, so much so, five years ago he had hosted, for the first time since the divorce, his ex-wife, his ex-friend, and his bastard sons.
 Juergen grew florid when he laughed, his wide belly shaking like a powder-barrel.

 One night, back in his room, he turned on his laptop and searched for the old red and white site, where his nickname was still remembered by the portal.
 He felt excited and renewed, energized and calmed by the fat Juergen to the point of romantic self-denial... death is lighter than a feather, life is fickler than the weather... and he felt, for the first time in so long, invulnerable.

-He caught himself typing wildly, inspiringly, into the little, white boxes, following the steady cursor rightwards with his eyes, looking, only once in a while, for reassurance at old Juergen's beach bonfire: a wide, flaming hearth that drew forth like so many moths those who traveled to and those who lived on this lonely rock.
+He caught himself typing wildly, inspiringly, into the little, white boxes, following the steady cursor rightwards with his eyes, looking, only once in a while, for reassurance at old Juergen's beach bonfire: a wide, flaming hearth drawing forth like so many moths those who traveled to and those who lived on this lonely rock.